Matt Fuller: Playing career

-Fuller played for the Canterbury-Bankstown Bulldogs, St. George Dragons, South Sydney Rabbitohs, Western Reds, Wakefield Trinity Wildcats (Heritage № 1045) (two spells) (captain during second spell), and the Western Suburbs Magpies - making appearances everywhere in the forward pack.
+Fuller played for the Canterbury-Bankstown Bulldogs, St. George Dragons, South Sydney Rabbitohs, Western Reds, Wakefield Trinity Wildcats (two spells) (captain during second spell), and the Western Suburbs Magpies - making appearances everywhere in the forward pack.

 In 1995 he was part of the inaugural Western Reds squad and later served as the club's captain.

 On 26 September 1998, Fuller played at lock in Wakefield Trinity’s 24-22 victory over Featherstone Rovers in the 1998 First Division Grand Final at McAlpine Stadium, Huddersfield.

 In 1999, Fuller joined Western Suburbs and made 21 appearances for the club as they finished last on the table claiming the wooden spoon.
 Western Suburbs only managed to win 3 games all year in their final season as a first grade club.
 Fuller played in Wests final ever game against Auckland at Campbelltown Stadium which ended in a 60-16 defeat.
 The match would also prove to be Fuller's last game in first grade.